pomodoren/awesome-open-transport/README.md

   <b>OpenRouteService, a routing engine that considers multiple modalities and exceptions.</b>
 </p>

-Routing is a pivotal aspect of transport planning, and open-source tools play a crucial role in facilitating efficient navigation across diverse transportation modes.
-These open-source tools not only contribute to the efficiency of transport planning but also empower users with the flexibility to choose the most suitable and convenient routes for their journeys.

 - Tools:
   - Routing Engines: [OSRM](https://project-osrm.org/), [ORS](https://openrouteservice.org/), [Valhalla](https://github.com/valhalla/valhalla), [Graphhopper](https://github.com/graphhopper/graphhopper), [Routino](https://github.com/mauricesvay/Routino), [per pedes routing](https://github.com/motis-project/ppr)